heena-manglani/neuropsyentist/docs/source/Homebrew.md

 * [Homebrew documentation](https://brew.sh/)

 ## **Need to Know**
-Homebrew is installed in /usr/local.
-Every time we open up terminal it will have access to our /usr/local/bin directory.
+* Homebrew is installed in /usr/local.
+* Every time we open up terminal it will have access to our /usr/local/bin directory.
-Installing packages using “brew” will install packages in their own directories and then symlink it into /usr/local.
+* Installing a package using “brew” will install package in its own directory and then symlink it into /usr/local.

 ## **Upgrade**
 ```
-/bin/bash "Brew upgrade"
+brew upgrade
 ```